venura9/venura9/experience.md

 # Experience

 ## **Distinguished Technologist / Engadgement Lead**
-_Contino, a Cognizant Company (Jul 2022 – Present, Melbourne, VIC, AU)_
+_Contino, a Cognizant Company (Jul 2022 – Present, Melbourne, VIC, AU)_\
+_`From 01/May/2023 reffered as Congnizant Servian Service Line in Australia`_

 The role focuses on providing leadership, guidance, mentorship and technical expertise across Cloud (mainly Azure) and Automation, in addition to being a leader in complex technology project delivery and driving the organisational revenue through sales and partner engagement.